Viktor140683/codeWarsSoiutions/README.md

-# codeWarsSoiutions just for remembering
+# codeWarsSolutions just for remembering